sosunnyproject/jekyll-blog/today-i-learned/hyperledger4all.md

 Error response from daemon: manifest for hyperledger/fabric-peer:amd64-1.2.0-stable not found root@ethereum-cluster-1:/data/hyperledger/fabric-samples/bin# docker-compose --verbose pull
 ERROR: compose.cli.main.main:
-        Can't find a suitable configuration file in this directory or any parent.
+        Cant find a suitable configuration file in this directory or any parent.
 Are you in the right directory?

         Supported filenames: docker-compose.yml, docker-compose.yaml